 If you’re looking for a protein-packed meal prep bowl to fuel the beast in you, this Lemongrass Shrimp Recipe is it!
 It’s full of grilled shrimp, tons of veggies, and just enough rice vermicelli carbs to keep you flying through your day.

-This bowl is my version of a Vietnamese Shrimp Vermicelli bowl.
+This Lemongrass Shrimp bowl is my version of a Vietnamese Vermicelli bowl.

 I love turning my favorite restaurant meals into meal prep recipes.
 This meal prep bowl has fantastic flavor and loads of healthy veggies.
 I hope you enjoy it as much as I do!